 An official certification confirms the authenticity of a document, such as a photocopy of a transcript.
 The University of Würzburg will only accept certifications conducted by German notaries or authorities with permission to bear an official seal.
-Furthermore, any documents that are in a language other than German, English, French, Italian or Spanish must be officially translated by a recognized authority.
-For Master's degrees only documents in German and English are accepted.
+Furthermore, any documents that are in a language other than German or English.

 In Germany, certified copies can be issued by

 - a German, seal-bearing authority,

 - a notary,

 - a translator who has been officially certified in Germany to translate from the respective language,

 - a consulate, or the embassy of your home country in Germany.

 Outside of Germany, certified copies can be issued by

 - German embassies and consulates,

 - a notary, who authenticates the copies with an apostille stamp.